LENS-Lab-AI/Interview/topics/Diffusion/1_foundations.md

 ---

-## define EBM and where they are used
+## Define EBM and where they are used
 **T:** Basic

 **A:**